-- 5. Creation, preservation, and/or restoration of indigenous Rare and Unique upland habitats, as defined, must meet the following: - a.
-The area of the Rare and Unique upland habitats must comply with the minimum dimensions required for indigenous open space areas set forth in the LDC. - b.
-The land where creation and/or restoration of indigenous Rare and Unique upland habitats will occur must contain the soil(s) needed to support the establishment and success of the indigenous Rare and Unique upland habitats. - c.
-Habitats impacted by logging, drainage, and/or exotic infestation may not count towards the density incentive unless restored to standards established in an approved site-specific ecological restoration plan.
+- ecological restoration plan.
 The ecological restoration plan must include, at a minimum, a replanting plan, habitat restoration plan, success criteria, and long-term monitoring and maintenance criteria. - d.
 A Conservation Easement, to be dedicated to the appropriate maintenance entity that provides Lee County or some other public agency, acceptable to Lee County, with third party enforcement rights must be recorded for areas used towards the density incentive.
-All Conservation Easements required as part of the planned development must be recorded within years from first development order approval.
+All Conservation Easements required as part of the planned development must be recorded within 5 years from first development order approval.

-Attachment 1 August 3, 2022 CPA2021-00005 Page 2 of 2
+Attachment 1 September 21, 2022 CPA2021-00005 Page 3 of 3